DandelionSprout/adfilt/.github/README.md

 ———————————————————————————

-<b>IMPORTANT NOTE FOR CHROMIUM-BROWSER USERS:</b> My lists does not, can not, and will never ever support Manifest v3, due to its laughably short rule limit and the removal of `-abp-has` and `-abp-contains`.
+<b>IMPORTANT NOTE:</b> My lists does not, can not, and will never ever support Manifest v3, due to its laughably short rule limit and the removal of `-abp-has` and `-abp-contains`.
 Issue reports for Manifest v3-based extension versions will not be accepted, and if you do submit one, you would be asked to use an alternate web browser or web browser version instead.

-And just in case anyone thinks I'm not serious about it, <b>I will no longer offer support to Safari ≥13 users</b> (except when using AdGuard's paid version) since Safari has decided to do the exact same things that Chromium is planning to do.
+And just in case anyone thinks I'm not serious about it, <b>I do no longer offer support to Safari ≥13 users</b> (except when using AdGuard's paid version) since Safari has decided to do the exact same things that Chromium is planning to do.

 ———————————————————————————